dparedesh/susy-statistical-interpretation/README.md

 ### Bkg-only fits:

 Yields and systematic tables were obtained with this kind of fit.
-Also summary plots and tables.
+Summary plots and tables as well.
 The command used to get the results for the signal region Rpc2L0b is shown below.

 ```
 python generateCommands.py --fit --fitmodel bkg --SR Rpc2L0b --Sys ALL --doBlind ALL